How you can donate and contribute to Walk as we

 in the memo line

-Donations are for Indigenous Elder honorariums, salaries, programming, and admin.
+Donations are for Indigenous Elder honorariums, Indigenous initiative start-up, networking, salaries and administration.

-$8,000: Presbyterian Church in Canada Conference Support Fund, for Walk As We... kin'd!
-Supported in part by donations made to The Presbyterian Church in Canada
+Supported in part by donations and bequests made to The Presbyterian Church in Canada

 Gratitude